 Ogma Basics

 In the Irish texts Ogma’s father is Elatha, a Fomorian king.
-His mother is Ethliu (also known as Eriu) the Formorian goddess who gives her name to Ireland.
+His mother is Ethliu, also known as Eriu, the Formorian goddess who gives her name to Ireland.
 Ogma is the brother of Bres, who marries Brigid to help unite the Tuatha and Fomorian tribes, and takes the throne after Nuada.
-Ogma is the father of Dalbaeth and Tuireann.
-He is also the father of Taranis, a thunder god associated with Dagda and very similar to Thor.
-Ogma is depicted as a mighty, heavily muscled older man wielding a club and bow and arrows.
+Ogma’s wife is Etain, and he is the father of Dalbaeth and Tuireann.
+He is also the father of Taranis, a Celtic counterpart to Germanic Thor.
+Ogma is depicted as a mighty, mature man wielding weapons, either a club or sword, as well as bow and arrows.

-When King Nuada loses his arm – and thus his right to the throne – King Bres demotes his brother from the role of Champion to the King and gives him the menial labor of carrying firewood.
-During his time of indentured servitude, Ogma impresses Bres (grudgingly) with his display of athleticism and combat prowess in competitions.
+When Nuada loses his arm – and thus his right to the throne – King Bres demotes his brother Ogma from the role of champion to the King and gives him to the menial task of carrying firewood.
+During this time of labour and servitude, Ogma impresses Bres with his impressive displays in athletic and combat competitions.

-When Bres is overthrown and Nuada is reinstated as king of the Tuatha, Ogma is reinstated as the king’s Champion.
-However, with Lugh on the scene, Ogma must defend this position.
-He does so by challenging Lugh to a boulder-hefting competition, shot-putting rocks which otherwise would take eighty oxen to drag.
-Lugh wins the contest by hurling the rocks back to the position Ogma lifted them from.
-When Lugh is given command of Nuada’s armies, Ogma is honored to become Lugh’s Champion.
-In the final battle against the Fomorian’s, Ogma wins the sword of the Fomorian king, the Orna, which proclaims the victories of it’s wielder when drawn.
+When Bres is overthrown and Nuada is reinstated as king of the Tuatha, Ogma in turn is reinstated as the king’s champion.
+However, when Lugh arrives on the scene, Ogma must defend this position.
+He challenges Lugh to a boulder-hefting competition, shot-putting rocks so heavy they would take eighty oxen to drag.
+Lugh wins the contest by hurling the rocks back to the position Ogma lifted them.
+When Lugh is given command of Nuada’s armies, Ogma is honored to in turn become Lugh’s champion.
+In the final battle against the Fomorian’s, Ogma wins the sword of the Fomorian king, the Orna, which proclaims and orates the victories of its wielder when drawn.
 In the Irish tales, Ogma and Indech, champion of the Formorians, defeat each other in combat.

-Scholars have linked Ogma to the Gallic deity Ogmios, god of eloquence, who is associated with rousing and inspiring his warriors with impassioned speeches.
+Ogma was known to the Gallic Celts as Ogmios who rouses and inspires warriors with impassioned speeches.
 In the archeological record, Ogmios is depicted as a massive warrior with chained warrior bands in tow.
 The chains extend from Ogmios’ mouth or tongue, and are attached to the ears of his band.
-These “prisoners” are described as happily enslaved, following their war chief’s inspiring words, inciting them to victory.
+These ‘prisoners’ are described by scholars as ‘happily enslaved,’ following their war chief’s inspiring words, inciting them to victory.

-In the Mabinogi, Ogma has been identified as Eufydd fab, son of the mother goddess Don.
-He is described as a magician and assists his brothers just as Ogma aids his brothers in the Irish lore.
+Ogma has been suggested to be identified with Eufydd fab Don in The Mabinogion.
+Eufydd is described as a magician and assists his brothers just as Ogma aids his brothers in the Irish lore.

-The Roman sources syncretized him with Hercules, and he is thus often referred to as Gaullish Hercules.
+The Romans syncretized him with their own champion of the gods, Hercules, and Ogma is thus sometimes referred to as Gaullish Hercules.

 ydalir.ca